 Reached by an 8km (return) bushwalk, the picturesque Big Mowbray Falls is quite secluded.
 Above the waterfall is a shallow swimming hole and some small cascades.

-Along Freshwater Creek near Cairns is a series of swimming holes and cascades.
+The Crystal Cascades are a series of swimming holes and cascades along Freshwater Creek near Cairns.
 The furthest waterhole along the 1.5km track has a pair of picturesque waterfalls.

 One of the largest waterfalls in Far North Queensland.
 Barron Falls is most spectacular during the wet season (Dec-Mar).
 Multiple vantage points provide a view over the rugged Barron Gorge and falls.